No. 5 Purdue hosts Juric and Penn State - WTOP News

 West Lafayette, Indiana; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Penn State faces No. 5 Purdue after Ivan Juric scored 20 points in Penn State’s 74-72 loss to the Michigan Wolverines.
+BOTTOM LINE: Penn State visits No. 5 Purdue after Ivan Juric scored 20 points in Penn State’s 74-72 loss to the Michigan Wolverines.

-The Boilermakers have gone 8-1 in home games.
-Purdue is fourth in the Big Ten with 11.5 offensive rebounds per game led by Oscar Cluff averaging 3.9.
+The Boilermakers have gone 8-1 at home.
+Purdue scores 86.0 points while outscoring opponents by 19.1 points per game.

-The Nittany Lions are 0-4 against Big Ten opponents.
-Penn State has a 0-1 record in games decided by 3 points or fewer.
+The Nittany Lions are 0-4 in conference play.
+Penn State is 0-1 in games decided by less than 4 points.

-Purdue’s average of 9.5 made 3-pointers per game this season is only 0.7 more made shots on average than the 8.8 per game Penn State allows.
-Penn State averages 7.5 made 3-pointers per game this season, 0.6 fewer makes per game than Purdue gives up.
+Purdue’s average of 9.5 made 3-pointers per game this season is just 0.7 more made shots on average than the 8.8 per game Penn State allows.
+Penn State averages 10.8 more points per game (77.7) than Purdue gives up (66.9).

+The Boilermakers and Nittany Lions face off Saturday for the first time in Big Ten play this season.

 TOP PERFORMERS: Fletcher Loyer is scoring 13.8 points per game with 2.3 rebounds and 1.7 assists for the Boilermakers.
-Trey Kaufman-Renn is averaging 13.1 points and nine rebounds over the last 10 games.
+Trey Kaufman-Renn is averaging 13.1 points and 9.0 rebounds while shooting 55.8% over the last 10 games.

-Kayden Mingo is averaging 14.9 points, 4.5 assists and 2.5 steals for the Nittany Lions.
-Freddie Filione V is averaging 15.3 points over the last 10 games.
+Josh Reed is averaging 8.7 points for the Nittany Lions.
+Freddie Filione V is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Boilermakers: 9-1, averaging 85.7 points, 36.3 rebounds, 21.1 assists, 6.5 steals and 3.5 blocks per game while shooting 53.1% from the field.
 Their opponents have averaged 64.6 points per game.